RickLadestein/Hornet/README.md

 # Hornet
 Hornet is an amateur graphics/input API that has as main focus Tangible Interface development.
-This engine is written in c++ but is to be used in a c# runtime environment
+This engine is written with Silk.Net and provides an abstraction for users to create their own Tangible Interface.